Greg Mortenson

-Greg Mortenson is an American professional speaker, writer, veteran, and former mountaineer.
-He is a co-founder and former executive director of the non-profit Central Asia Institute and the founder of the educational charity Pennies for Peace.
+Greg Mortenson is an American professional speaker, writer, alleged fraud, veteran, and former mountaineer.
+He is a co-founder and former executive director of the non-profit Central Asia Institute (CAI) and the founder of the educational charity Pennies for Peace.

 Mortenson is the co-author of The New York Times Bestseller Three Cups of Tea and Stones into Schools: Promoting Peace with Books, Not Bombs, in Afghanistan and Pakistan.

 Mortenson was accused of financial irregularities in handling donations to the CAI and falsehoods in his books.
 In 2012, Mortenson repaid $1 million to the CAI after an inquiry by the Montana Attorney General.
 The inquiry determined that he had improperly used over $6 million of the organization's funds; however, no criminal activity was discovered.

 Early life

 Mortenson was born in St. Cloud, Minnesota.
 His parents, Irvin and Jerene, went with the Lutheran Church to Tanganyika (now Tanzania) in 1958 to be teachers at a girls' school in the Usambara mountains.
 In 1961, Irvin became a fundraiser and development director for the Kilimanjaro Christian Medical Center, the first teaching hospital in Tanzania.
 Jerene was the founding principal of International School Moshi.
 Spending his early childhood and adolescence in Tanzania, Mortenson learned to speak fluent Swahili.

 In the early 1970s, when he was 15 years old, Mortenson and his family left Tanzania and moved back to Minnesota.
 From 1973 to 1975, he attended Ramsey High School in Roseville, Minnesota, from which he graduated.

 After high school, Mortenson served in the U.S. Army in Germany from 1975 to 1977 and was awarded the Army Commendation Medal.
 Following his discharge, he attended Concordia College in Moorhead, Minnesota, from 1977 to 1979 on an athletic (football) scholarship.

 In 1978, Concordia College's football team won the NAIA Division III national championship with a 7–0 win over Findlay, Ohio.
 Mortenson graduated from the University of South Dakota in 1983 with a bachelor's degree in liberal studies and an associate degree in nursing.